sjjctl/pgp/README.rst

 Importing
 =========

-Import my public keys to your keyring, and verify the list against my emails:
+Import my public keys to your keyring, and verify the list against my emails.

+NOTE: You may be prompted to sign with an existing key.

 .. code-block:: bash